Submit your feedback

 It is important for you and your family to say what you think about the health services you receive in New South Wales - especially if you were not satisfied with them.

-There are four ways you can raise any questions or concerns about your treatment in hospital or community health service:
+When you are ready to make a complaint, there are four ways you can raise any questions or concerns about your treatment in hospital or community health service:

 Let the hospital know about your concern in the first instance